 - Identify your company’s specific marketing needs.

-- Decide whether you’ll hire full-time employees or contractors to get the job done.
+- Decide whether you’ll hire full-time employees or marketing consultants to get the job done.

 - Establish how you’ll organize your marketing department and what roles you’ll need to fill.